ripienaar/gwtf/README.md

 What?
 =====

-Go With The Flow is a Unix CLI centeric todo/task tracker.
+Go With The Flow is a Unix CLI orientated todo/task tracker.

 Each todo item has a short description, a optional long description, a status and a work log.